 US consumers demand for SUVs and Trucks versus smaller cars represents a problem for Electric Vehicle adoption

 Large EVs require large batteries comprised of heavy and rare metals and minerals where supply constraints currently exist.
-Larger cars have a greater range, however the cost is high (even with the subsidy and tax credit).
-Furthermore, the batteries only have a useful life of 12 years on average.
-It is in the government interest to encourage smaller EV demand.
+Larger cars have a greater range; however, the cost is high (even with the subsidy and tax credit).
+Furthermore, batteries only have a useful life of 12 years on average.
+It is in the government’s interest to encourage smaller EV demand.

 The environmental impact and economic benefit of a hybrid as opposed to fully Electric Vehicle